-- The Commission's proposal is being considered by the European Parliament and the Council during 2023.
-The proposal covers the key elements set out below. - EU measures proposed to harmonise insolvency laws; - New pre-pack insolvency processes; - o Measures for simplified liquidation; - o A standardising mandatory duty for directors to file for insolvency; - Measures standardising claw back action; - \circ $\,$ Measures on availability of asset tracing registers and online auctions; and - Measures to mandate fact sheets on different insolvency laws. - Under the Commission's proposal, the Directive will enter into force the day following its publication in the Official Journal. - Member States must transpose the provisions into their national law within 2 years.
+- The European Parliament and the Council will continue to consider the proposed Directive during 2024.
+The proposal covers the key elements set out below. - EU measures proposed to harmonise insolvency laws; - New pre-pack insolvency processes; - Measures for simplified liquidation; - o A standardising mandatory duty for directors to file for insolvency; - Measures standardising claw back action; - o Measures on availability of asset tracing registers and online auctions; and - o Measures to mandate fact sheets on different insolvency laws. - Under the Commission's proposal, the Directive will enter into force the day following its publication in the Official Journal. - The proposed Directive provides that member states must transpose the provisions into their national law within 2 years.
 A Commission review of the Directive's application and impact is envisaged 5 years after its entry into force.